SDKishor/fruit-vendor-clientside/README.md

 ## what i do in this project

-“\*” I make the navbar to become hambar menu when it is mobile size.
+- I make the navbar to become hambar menu when it is mobile size.
+- I also use some of the icon from the fontawsome liabrary.

-“\*” I also use some of the icon from the fontawsome liabrary.
+- I also use some of the icon from the fontawsome liabrary.

+-I also use matarial ui table